dtipson/NELs/README.md

 ```
 Adds a single value or a single list onto the "tail" of the list (all nodes will now be subtyped as a `Many`, `RingNode`, or `RingNodeD`)

-*Note* This is intended to eventually work on NEList elements with multiple elements for all types, but currently only works properly for `NEL` types.
-For the circular types, it only works when the new list is a `Solo` or `SoloD`
+*Note* This is intended to eventually work on NEList elements with multiple elements for all types, but that currently only works properly for `NEL` types.
+For the circular types, it only works properly when the new list is a `Solo` or `SoloD`

 ###Transformation (Immutable)